Maikey Houwaart

-Maikey Houwaart (born 27 January 2006) is a Dutch professional footballer who plays for Excelsior Maassluis, on loan from ADO Den Haag as a forward.
+Maikey Houwaart (born 27 January 2006) is a Dutch professional footballer who plays as a forward.

 Career

 Houwaart began his career with ADO Den Haag, turning professional in September 2022 on a contract until 2025.
 In January 2024, he stopped his carpentry training to join a first-team training camp.

-In August 2025 it was announced that he signed a one year contract extension at ADO Den Haag and would be loaned out to Excelsior Maassluis for the remainder of the season.
+In August 2025, it was announced that he signed a one-year contract extension at ADO Den Haag and would be loaned out to Excelsior Maassluis for the remainder of the season.
+On 31 December 2025, it was announced that his loan would be terminated early and he would return to ADO Den Haag.

+On 30 June 2026 his contract with ADO Den Haag ended, making him a free agent.